This Week in Petroleum History, September 10 to September 16

 September 14, 1871 – President Grant visits Oil City

-During a tour of the booming oil region of northwestern Pennsylvania, President Ulysses S. Grant visited Titusville, Petroleum Center and Oil City in the “valley that changed the world” following its August 1859 first U.S. commercial oil discovery.
+During a tour of the booming oil region of northwestern Pennsylvania, President Ulysses S. Grant visited Titusville, Petroleum Center, and Oil City to learn more about the new petroleum industry, which began in August 1859 with first U.S. commercial oil discovery.
 Grant ordered Pennsylvania Avenue paved with asphalt in 1875.

 September 14, 1929 – West Texas Well will set Record